 The recovery was pretty intense—in order for the milk not to cause an infection, the incision had to heal from the deepest part outward.
 A home nurse came twice a day to clean out and repack the wound to keep it from closing up, and each time she did so, milk would spray out from deep inside my breast!
 But my breast healed relatively quickly—and two years later my son is still happily nursing.

-For read information on making health care decisions in collaboration with your provider, view this on shared decision making from Informed Medical Decisions Foundation, and a list of .
+For read information on making health care decisions in collaboration with your provider, view this article and video on shared decision making from Informed Medical Decisions Foundation, and a list of recommended resources.